German immigration to Switzerland

-About a quarter of a million German nationals had permanent residence in Switzerland in 2009, rising to some 300 thousand five years later.
+About 250,000 German nationals had permanent residence in Switzerland in 2009, rising to some 300,000 five years later.
 Accounting for multiple citizenships the number of German nationals living in Switzerlands is much higher, at about 450,000 in 2019.
 For the Germans, Switzerland became the most appreciated country to settle in, to find work or to study.

 The "surge" of immigration during the first decade of the 21st century, especially the German one, is a result of the EU-15 opening and, for students, of the Bologna Process.

 History

 Ever since the emergence of Switzerland and Germany as distinct nations in the Early Modern period – the Swiss became exempt from the jurisdiction of the Imperial Diet in 1499 as a result of the Swabian War, formal recognition of Swiss independence dates to 1648 (Peace of Westphalia) – there has been considerable population movement in both directions.
 Meaningful population statistics became available only after the Napoleonic era, with the formation of the restored Swiss Confederacy and the German Confederation in 1815.

 In the first decades of the 20th century, a number of Germans and other groups living in Germany fled or were expelled by the German Empire and shortly afterwards the Nazi regime, and sought refuge in Switzerland, among other places.